oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_patching/em_fleet_maintenance_patching.md

     - password: **welcome1**

 #### Login to Host using SSH Key based authentication
-Refer to [Environment Setup](https://rfontcha.github.io/learning-library/enterprise-manageability-library/enterprise_manager/freetier/?lab=lab-2-environment-setup#Step4:Connecttoyourinstance) for detailed instructions relevant to your SSH client type (e.g. Putty on Windows or Native such as terminal on Mac OS):
+Refer to [Environment Setup](https://rfontcha.github.io/learning-library/enterprise-manageability-library/enterprise_manager/freetier/?lab=environment-setup#Step4:Connecttoyourinstance) for detailed instructions relevant to your SSH client type (e.g. Putty on Windows or Native such as terminal on Mac OS):
-  - Authentication OS User - “opc”
+  - Authentication OS User - “*opc*”
-  - Authentication method - SSH RSA Key
+  - Authentication method - *SSH RSA Key*
-  - Oracle EM and DB Software OS User – “oracle”.
-First login as “opc”, then sudo to “oracle”.
-E.g. “sudo su - oracle"
+  - Oracle EM and DB Software OS User – “*oracle*”.
+First login as “*opc*”, then sudo to “*oracle*”.
+E.g. ``<copy>sudo su - oracle</copy>``

 #### Login to OMS Console
 Log into your Enterprise Manager VM using the Public IP of your EM instance and the super-user credentials as indicated above”